grnet/synnefo/docs/source/devguide.rst

 X-Object-Meta-*       Optional user defined metadata
 ====================  ================================

-:sup:`*` *When using django locally with the supplied web server, do provide a valid Content-Type, as a type of text/plain is applied by default to all requests.*
+:sup:`*` *When using django locally with the supplied web server, use the ignore_content_type parameter, or do provide a valid Content-Type, as a type of text/plain is applied by default to all requests.
+Client software should always state ignore_content_type, except when a Content-Type is explicitly defined by the user.*

 Refer to ``PUT``/``POST`` for a description of request headers.
 Metadata is also copied, updated with any values defined.
 Sharing/publishing options are not copied.